 Combining Both Techniques

 Both techniques can be used separately or combined.
-For example, the six strand double twisted spiral we mentioned above becomes even thicker if woven with fatter strips or (one of my favourite tricks to create bigger dog tug toys) with twelve strips, paired into six working strands.
+For example, the six strand double twisted spiral becomes even thicker if woven with fatter strips or (one of my favourite tricks to create bigger dog tug toys) with twelve strips, paired into six working strands.

 Getting Creative with the Tug of Tugs Experiment